vishaljaiswar888/bank-loan-eligibility-predictor/README.md

-## Bank Loan Eligibilty Prediction Model
+## Bank Loan Eligibilty Prediction ML Model
 This is end-to-end machine learning model build using python's flask web framework for the deployment.

 ## Models used